 10. Prior to the commencement of the development, including demolition and bulk excavation, wind tests carried out by a suitably qualified consultant must be carried out on a model of the approved building.
 A report detailing the outcome of the testing must be submitted to and be to the satisfaction of the Responsible Authority.
 The report must also recommend any modifications which must be made to the design of the building to reduce any adverse wind conditions in areas used by pedestrians, to the satisfaction of the Responsible Authority.
-The recommendations of the report must be implemented at no cost to, and to the satisfaction of, the Responsible Authority and must not include reliance on street trees.
+The report must an o cost to, and to the satisfaction of, the Responsible Authority and must not include reliance on street trees.